Myles215/DistributedSystems/README.txt

         "java server.AggregationServer localhost:4567" (or your own host + port)

         "java server.ContentServer localhost:4567 ./test.txt" (or replace test.txt with your own input file + host + port)

+        Other input files are in ./test/testFiles
+        you can try with AllFieldsMelbourne or AllFieldsAdelaide or AllFields

         "java client.GETClient localhost:4567" (or your own host + port)